PierreSenellart/provsql/doc/provsql.md

 ## Features

-The ProvSQL system currently support proper management of provenance attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance and arbitrary semiring provenance (in the universal semiring, or specialized to any semiring of choice).
+The ProvSQL system currently supports proper management of provenance attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance and arbitrary semiring provenance (in the universal semiring, or specialized to any semiring of choice).
 It